 Yes, but it won’t taste the same as the homemade version.

-Moreover, to prolong the shelf-life, most of the store bought products like these are pasteurised.
+Moreover, to prolong the shelf-life, most of store-bought products like these are pasteurised.
 That means these juices are lacking in nutrition and probiotic qualities.

 Glossary / Dictionary

-- Zakwas Buraczany: (pronon.
-“Zakvass boorahchane”), a Polish name for a natural beverage made from fermenting beets.
+- Zakwas Buraczany: a Polish term for a natural beverage made from fermenting beets.